EdgeTX/edgetx-user-manual/color-radios/model-settings/inputs-mixes-and-outputs/inputs.md

 ### Input configuration page

-The input configuration page allows you to edit the input configuation parameters.
+The input configuration page allows you to edit the input configuration parameters.
 To the right of the configuration parameters, you can see a live graph that shows how your configuration options will affect the slope of the input.

 * **Input Name** - Name for the input.
 Four character are possible.
 * **Line Name** - Name of the individual line in the input.
 Multiple physical inputs can be mapped to one input by adding an additional input line under the input.